isomerpages/moe-tjc-ecg/_students/Junior College.md

 <a href="\discover" rel="noopener noreferrer nofollow" target="_blank">Discover</a>to profile your own values, interests, personality and skills.</p>
 <p>At JC1 level, you can look forward to the <a href="https://staging-lite.d1dxms76djjfyi.amplifyapp.com/programmes/pre-u/tip/" rel="noopener noreferrer nofollow" target="_blank">Temasek Internship Programme (TIP)</a> over
 the June Holidays or TIP-lite at the end of the year.
-Look out for the Careers, Scholarship and Higher Education Fair in Term 2 where there will be a dazzling array of career talks and exhibitions with participating organisations from both public and private sectors.</p>
+Look out for the
+<a href="/programmes/cshe/" rel="noopener noreferrer nofollow" target="_blank">Careers, Scholarships, Higher Education Fair</a>in Term 2 where there
+will be a dazzling array of career talks and exhibitions with participating organisations from both public and private sectors.</p>
 <p>Looking to build up your portfolio?
 Look up the <a href="/resources/portfolio/" rel="noopener noreferrer nofollow" target="_blank">portfolio opportunities</a> curated by the
 ECG unit.</p>